ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/collision_monitor/configuring-collision-monitor-node.md

 ## Features

-The Collision Monitor uses polygons relative the robot’s base frame origin to define "zones".
+The Collision Monitor uses polygons relative the robot's base frame origin to define "zones".
 Data that fall into these zones trigger an operation depending on the model being used.
 A given instance of the Collision Monitor can have many zones with different models at the same time.
 When multiple zones trigger at once, the most aggressive one is used (e.g. stop > slow 50% > slow 10%).